prototypefund/reproducible-website/_docs/definition_strategies.md

 permalink: /docs/definition-strategies/
 ---

-They are multiple ways to define the build environment in a way that it can be distributed.
+There are multiple ways to define the build environment in a way that it can be distributed.
 The following methods are not exclusive and multiple aspects can be used for a single project.
-One can specify a reference Linux distribution and build a specific compiler version from source.

 Defining the build environment as part of the development process has a very desirable aspect: changes in the build environment can be vetted like any other changes.
-Updating to a new compiler version can be subject to reviews, automatic testing, and in case things break, rollback.
+Updating to a new compiler version can be subject to reviews, automatic testing, and—in case things break—rollback.

 {% comment %}
 XXX: maybe we want to add examples?
+Orig example in first paragraph One can specify a reference Linux distribution and build a specific compiler version from source.
 {% endcomment %}

 Build from source
 -----------------

-One way to have users reproduce the tools used to perform the build is simply to have them start by building the right version of these tools from source.
+One simple way to have users reproduce the tools that are used to perform the build is making them start building the right version of these tools from source.

 Using `make` or any other compilation driver, the required tools will be downloaded, built, and locally installed before compiling the software.

 Like any other [inputs from the network]({{ "/docs/volatile-inputs/" | prepend: site.baseurl }}),
-the content of the archive should be backed up and verified using cryptographic checksums.
+the content of the archive where the required source for the tools is stored should be backed up and verified using cryptographic checksums.

 Reference distribution
 ----------------------

-Using a specific version of free software distribution is another viable option for a build environment.
+Using a specific version of a free software distribution is another viable option for a build environment.

 Ideally, it should offer stable releases (like Debian, CentOS, or